 These IOLs have multiple focus points and can allow you to see clearly at both near and far distances without the need for glasses or contact lenses.
 Depending on the lens chosen, it is possible that patients may still need to use glasses if they want to read very small print or see in low-light conditions.

 A toric lens is designed to correct astigmatism, which is an eye condition that causes blurred or distorted vision due to a cornea shape that is irregularly curved.
 With a toric IOL, patients can achieve improved vision without the need for glasses or contact lenses.
+Glasses, contacts and Toric Lenses are all corrective devices that can be used to correct the power of an eye.
+Monofocal and Multifocal lenses only correct for spherical power leaving behind any remaining cylinder or astigmatism.
+On the other hand, Toric lenses provide for both spherical and auxiliary power in one lens.
+We recommend Toric lenses if you have a high pre-existing level of cylinder or astigmatism.

 Extended Depth-of-Focus Lenses (EDOF)